houndhunger/project-path/README.md

 ## Purpose of the Project

 Project Path is a Full-Stack web application designed to help users showcase and share their portfolio projects.
-It provides an intuitive platform where users can create, organize, and manage their projects, leveraging a React frontend for an engaging user experience and a REST API backend for reliable functionality.
-The application enables seamless project sharing, collaboration, and visibility for personal and professional growth.
+It provides an intuitive platform where users can create, organize, and manage their projects.
+The application leverages a React frontend for an engaging user experience and a REST API backend for reliable functionality.
+It enables seamless project sharing, collaboration, and visibility for personal and professional growth.

 ## UX Design and Visual Decisions